Asymptotic Expansions of Gaussian and Laguerre Ensembles at the Soft Edge III: Generating Functions: Introduction

-In our work \cite{B25-3}, using a different method, we establish asymptotic expansions of the level densities with {\em proof} even for $\beta=1,4$.
+In our work \cite{B25-3},\footnote{Note added in proof: in the recent work \cite{2603.22974}, Forrester et al. discuss asymptotic expansions of certain scalar differential equations satisfied by the level densities at the soft and hard edge.} we establish asymptotic expansions of the level densities with {\em proof} even for $\beta=1,4$.
 The induced expansions agree with the directly proven ones for at least up to $m=10$.
 Moreover, using an algebraic independence result \cite{B25-2} for the Airy function, its derivative, and antiderivative, we could reconstruct from the proven expansion of the level densities the precise functional form of the presumed $12$ polynomials

-for orders $j=1$ and $j=2$; see \cite[§5]{B25-3}. \item The Forrester--Rains interrelations \eqref{eq:ForresterRains} readily imply the {\em interlacing property}
+for orders $j=1$ and $j=2$; see \cite[Section~5]{B25-3}. \item The Forrester--Rains interrelations \eqref{eq:ForresterRains} readily imply the {\em interlacing property}